Is It Safe to Consume Flaxseeds During Pregnancy?

 Every article that we publish, confirms to stringent guidelines & involves several levels of reviews, both from our Editorial team & Experts.
 We welcome your suggestions in making this platform more useful for all our users.
 Write in to us at firstname.lastname@example.org

-Pregnancy is a delicate phase and one needs to make healthy choices during this time.
+Pregnancy is a delicate phase, and one must make healthy choices.
 If you’re pregnant, you’ll have to eat nutritious foods for your baby’s proper growth and development.
-There are some food items that are very healthy but they may not be exactly safe during pregnancy.
-Flaxseeds, for instance, are very nutritious but they may not be exactly healthy during pregnancy.
-As consuming flaxseeds is still uncommon in India, not many people know whether they should be consumed during pregnancy or not.
+Some food items are very healthy but may not be safe during pregnancy.
+Flaxseeds, for instance, are very nutritious but may not be healthy during pregnancy.
+As consuming flaxseeds are still uncommon in India, not many people know whether they should be consumed during pregnancy.
 Find out if you can eat flaxseeds during pregnancy.

 What Are Flaxseeds?

 Flaxseeds are borne by the flax plant that grows in Europe, Asia, and the Mediterranean.
-Flaxseeds are an effective laxative and are known as ‘alsi’ in India.
-Flaxseeds are rich in magnesium, potassium, protein, zinc, Vitamins B6 and E. Flaxseeds even contain an omega-3 fatty acid, known as alpha-linolenic acid, which can help lower cholesterol levels and cure inflammation.
+Flaxseeds are an effective laxative known as ‘alsi’ in India.
+Flaxseeds are rich in magnesium, potassium, protein, zinc, Vitamins B6 and E. Flaxseeds contain an omega-3 fatty acid known as alpha-linolenic acid, which can help lower cholesterol levels and cure inflammation.
 Due to their high fibre content, flaxseeds even help in regulating blood glucose and cholesterol to a great extent.

 Nutritional Value of Flaxseeds

 Every 100 grams of flaxseeds contains 534 calories.
 This means that when you consume one tablespoon of whole seeds (approx. 10 grams), your calorie intake would amount to 55.
 Flaxseeds contain 42% per cent fat, 29% carbohydrates, and 18% protein.
 Almost ninety-five per cent of the carbohydrates in Flaxseeds is fibre, which is 20% to 40% of soluble fibre and 60% to 80% of insoluble fibre.
-It is this combination of fibre that makes it a natural laxative and promotes digestive health.
+This combination of fibre makes it a natural laxative and promotes digestive health.

 Is it Safe to Eat Flaxseeds During Pregnancy?

-Pregnancy is a delicate time hence you will have to be careful about your diet and eat only healthy foods to make sure your little one grows healthily.
+Pregnancy is a delicate time; hence, you must be careful about your diet and eat only healthy foods to ensure your little one grows healthily.
 There are divided opinions in the medical community about the utility and safety of consuming flaxseeds during pregnancy.
-If you are wondering whether or not you can eat flaxseeds during pregnancy, then the answer is NO. Consumption of flaxseeds in large quantities can prove to be harmful to the foetus, hence they are best avoided.
+If you wonder whether you can eat flaxseeds during pregnancy, the answer is NO. Consumption of large quantities of flaxseeds can harm the foetus; hence they are best avoided.

 Benefits of Consuming Flaxseeds for Pregnant Women

 Flaxseeds contain linoleic acid, alpha-linolenic acid or Omega-3 polyunsaturated fat.
-These are essential during pregnancy since they aid in the brain development of the foetus, especially during the first few months of pregnancy.
-Being a good source of fibre, flaxseeds can help keep blood sugar levels in check, which can be beneficial for women with gestational diabetes.
-Furthermore, consuming flaxseeds may also prevent constipation during pregnancy, which is a common problem faced by pregnant women.
-However, the side effects of flaxseeds outweigh their benefits, hence they are best avoided during pregnancy.
+These are essential during pregnancy since they aid in the foetus’s brain development, especially during the first few months of pregnancy.
+Being a good source of fibre, flaxseeds can help keep blood sugar levels in check, which can benefit women with gestational diabetes.
+Furthermore, consuming flaxseeds may also prevent constipation during pregnancy, a common problem pregnant women face.
+However, the side effects of flaxseeds outweigh their benefits; hence they are best avoided during pregnancy.

 Side Effects of Eating Flaxseeds

-As mentioned before flaxseeds are not safe for consumption during pregnancy.
+As mentioned before, flaxseeds are not safe for consumption during pregnancy.
 If consumed in large quantities, they can cause potential damage to the health of the baby.
-Read on to know about the side-effects of eating flaxseeds during pregnancy.
+Read on to learn about the side effects of eating flaxseeds during pregnancy.

 - Consumption of raw flaxseeds could increase your blood pressure levels during pregnancy.